MajjK/2048-HexEdition/README.md

 * Socket - Python module for networking interface.

 ## Features
-* Singleplayer versus AI(adjusted min-max algorithm)
+* Singleplayer mode versus AI(adjusted min-max algorithm)
-* Multiplayer mode - Possibility of saving port/address configuration to a .json file
+* Multiplayer mode - Possibility of saving port/address configuration into a .json file
 * Hot-seat mode
+* Motion animations - done with multithreading
 * Scoreboards
 * Saving/Loading game instance to/from .xml file - live replay

-To do:
-* Movement animation

 ## Setup
 Clone the repo, then install all required dependiences (You can do it by pip).
 Then just start "2048-HexEdition.py"